alyssabedard/mpv2anki/README.md

 | [Discussions](https://github.com/alyssabedard/mpv2anki/discussions)  | Getting help and questions                       |
 | [Support](.github/SUPPORT.md)                                        | Support - Getting Started                        |
 | Help Wanted                                                          | Need help with OS-specific documentation/testing |

+🚧 More detailed documentation is **coming soon** for non-technical language learners and will be available in the [docs](docs) folder.

+**OS**
+This script has been primarily tested on macOS.
+I currently don't have access to a Linux and Windows machines for thorough testing.

+_Windows Status (2025-01-10): Currently debugging MPV script loading issues_

 ## Credits
 GIF: donghua (anime) 魔道祖师 (_Mo Dao Zu Shi_  |  _Grandmaster of Demonic Cultivation_  |  _The Founder of Diabolism_  |  _The Master of Diabolism_) S01:E02